IlijaGacov/WADASSIGN2/readme.md

 ## Features.

- + An authenticated user can view their own favourites, if a user isnt logged in, you are propted to log in
+ + An authenticated user can view their own favourites, if a user isnt logged in, you are propted to log in.

- + Login page, that also has a sign up page added
+ + Login page, that also has a sign up page added.

- + Movies and genres are now queried through the API
+ + Movies and genres are now queried through the API.

 ## Installation Requirements

-Describe what needs to be on the machine to run the API (Node v?, NPM, MongoDB instance, any other 3rd party software not in the package.json).

 + Node.js V16.17.0